avine/bem-flex-grid/README.md

 </div>
 ```

-You can add an header to the content using the optional `.bfg__header` element.
+Add an header to the content using the optional `.bfg__header` element.

 ```html
 <div class="bfg">